DSACMS/repolinter-actions/README.md

     #   repository with the repolinter output and always exit 0.
 See the README for
     #   more details on issue outputting behavior.
 This output type is ideal for
     #   non-intrusive notification.
+    # * "pull-request": repolinter-action will send a PR with the neccessary changes
+    #   based on the repolinter configuration.
+This output type is ideal for repo owners
+    #   who want comprehensive compliance.
     #
     # Default: "exit-code"
     output_type: ''